Kremlin mum on next moves after Putin article about Ukraine | Politics

 - Russian Federation

-Russian President Vladimir Putin has described Russians and Ukrainians as “brotherly” people and argued that Ukraine can only be stable and successful if it maintains friendly ties with Russia.
+Russian President Vladimir Putin has described Russians and Ukrainians as “one people” and argued that Ukraine can only be stable and successful if it maintains friendly ties with Russia.

-He also charged in an article published Monday that Ukraine has no intention of honouring a 2015 peace deal to end a conflict with Russia-backed separatists in the country's east.
+He also charged in an article published on Monday that Ukraine has no intention of honoring a 2015 peace deal to end a conflict with Russia-backed separatists in the country's east.

 Russia and Ukraine have been locked in a bitter tug-of-war since Moscow's 2014 annexation of Ukraine's Crimean Peninsula following the ouster of a Russia-leaning president in Ukraine.
 Russia has supported the separatist insurgents in eastern Ukraine during the conflict that has killed more than 14,000 people in seven years.